 When taking a grant of a lease (when the requirements are met for that lease) it is a legal requirement that a stamp duty land tax (SDLT) return will need to be filed.
 Prior to completion, your solicitor or legal advisor would have calculated the amount of SDLT due and will pay this for you within 14 days of the ‘effective date’ of the transaction.
 A common mistake that can occur in the event a solicitor or legal advisor not being instructed is that there is no Stamp Duty Land Tax on short term leases.
 This is not the case.
 Based on the Net Present Value of the lease (being the term of years and level of rent calculated by HMRC) for non-residential properties a SDLT return may need to be filed to HM Revenue & Customs (HMRC) and the tax paid within 14 days.
 Failure to do so will result in penalties.

 The amount of SDLT you will be required to pay will depend on a number of factors.
 It is also important to consider if you are eligible for any SDLT relief.
 Your solicitor is best placed to do this so by not using one you can cause yourself huge issues in the future.
 An example is a restaurant owner who several years ago entered into a new lease of their restaurant and is now looking to sell.
 At a rent of £60,000 per annum they were not aware (not using a solicitor) that they were required to pay SDLT.
-They are now selling their business and the buyer has correctly (thought their solicitor) asked for the lease to be registered and evidence of the SDLT being paid.
+They are now selling their business and the buyer has correctly (through their solicitor) asked for the lease to be registered and evidence of the SDLT being paid.
 The seller is now required to post completion of their lease pay the SDLT and register the lease.
 They are now also required to pay a tax based penalty and interest on the initial £7,000 SDLT payment – all because they didn’t use a solicitor at the time.

 Non-residential property includes commercial property such as shops and offices, agricultural land and any property which is not used as a residence.
 A mixed-use property combines both residential and non-residential elements the most common of which includes a shop with residential flats above.